waynewbishop/bishop-algorithms-swift-package/README.md

 Getting Started
 --------------------

-Swift Structures has been optimized for **Swift 6.0** (Xcode 26) or later.
+Swift Structures has been optimized for **Swift 6.0** (Xcode 16) or later.
 The directories are organized as follows:
 + Sources - Code for all Swift data structures, algorithms and source extensions
-+ Playgrounds - Getting started material plus an interactive example of Stack algorithms.
-+ Tests - 100+ unit tests with XCTest Framework
++ Tests - 100+ comprehensive unit tests with XCTest Framework

 ### Installation